bramwelt/CS46X/protocol.md

 *  The origin (scheme, domain, and port) of the directory that the user wants to be entered into.
 *  An expiration time for the assertion, generally less than five minutes after it was created.
+(TODO: Discuss the expiration time)

 The browser then presents both the user certificate and the identity assertion to the DP.

 ##Assertion Verification

-When a RP needs a key for a particular email address, it queries the DP and receives all the currently non-expired assertions for the email.
+When a RP needs a Privly key for a particular email address, it queries the DP and receives all the currently non-expired assertions for the email.

 The combination of user certificate and identity assertion is sufficient to confirm a user's identity.